jcalcutt/Lagrange/menu/about.md

 There's no end of better places out there for tutorials etc, but I want to make some original content, not just slightly modify somebody else's code and pass it off as my own.

+The opinions expressed here are my own and do not reflect on my employer.

 J.